 Proposed Change: [see below with edits to existing FPP in track changes]

 2.4.2.4.
-North Shore Entrance (NEW 1).
+North Shore Entrances (NEW-1 and NEW-2).
 Elevation at top of gate on sill = 332.25’.

-Operate downstream gate closest to shore.
+Operate downstream gate closest to shore (NEW-1).

+NEW-2 will only be operated for adult salmonid passage in the event that NEW-1 gate is not functioning properly to maintain criteria.
+NEW-1 gate shall be repaired and returned to service as soon as possible

 Weir depth 8' or greater below tailwater.
 At tailwaters less than 340.25', weirs should be on sill.
 Note that at low river flow and tailwater, some of the diffusers are above tailwater and project may only be able to maintain a 6' weir depth.